tariktrokic/JSGuruLibraryApp/README.md

 The app was created without any front-end frameworks, part of my task was to build everything using vanilla javaScript so I grow a feeling of how everything works "under the hood".
 Because of this fact, my code may deviate from some best practices sometimes for feasibility.

 ## Deployed app link: https://jsgurulibraryapp.herokuapp.com/
-If you would like to see the admin panel, PM me for exclusive admin rights starting from only 5$/month.
-Just kidding of course, PM me and I'll let you in the admin panel that is guarded by R2-D2.
+Admin account so you can access the admin panel that is guarded by R2-D2:
+Username: Tarik
+Password: admin

 ### Built with
 * HTML